grisselfaura/Gris_MS4_project/README.md

 - [JQuery](https://jquery.com/) is used for initializing some Bootstrap components, as well as for custom functions, DOM manipulation.
 #### Colour Scheme
 One of the main goals in UI was to focus user's attention on the UX designer and his services.
-Therefore **clean**  but **emotives** colors and **different shades** of one colour were mostly used accross the website's design.
+Therefore **clean**  but **emotives** colors and **different shades** of one colour (black) were mostly used accross the website's design.
 Different shades of grey colour and shadows allow us to create clean and neat backgrounds and volume effect accross the website.

 ![Color Palette](wireframes/colour-palette.png) ASK FRANCO!